-Casino & Sportsbook revenue increased in each geographic region, except the United Kingdom, for the six months ended June 30, 2017 as compared to the prior year period.
+Casino & Sportsbook revenue increased in each geographic region for the nine months ended September 30, 2017 as compared to the prior year period.
 The increases were generally the result of the same factors noted above under "Casino & Sportsbook Revenue" for the same period.
 The increase in Malta was also the result of the Corporation offering certain online casino and live dealer games under its Malta license in the Isle of Man and the United Kingdom.
-The Corporation uses its Malta license for online casino and live dealer games offerings in the Isle of Man and United Kingdom (which accounted for the decline) to offset the VAT that it is contractually obligated to pay third party online slots providers with corresponding VAT input tax credits.
 The significant increase in the Isle of Man was also a result of the expansion of the Corporation's online casino into certain additional eligible non-European Union markets.
-In addition, the significant increase in other licensed or approved jurisdictions was primarily the result of obtaining local licenses to operate online gaming in Romania, Portugal and the Czech Republic (Romania and the Czech Republic had previously operated under the Malta license and the Corporation had previously ceased operations in Portugal), the introduction of online casino and sportsbook in Denmark and the introduction of online casino in New Jersey.
-The significant increase in Italy was also due to the growth of online casino and the launch of online sportsbook in the middle of the second quarter of 2016; the Corporation does not currently offer online casino in France.
+In addition, the significant increase in other licensed or approved jurisdictions was primarily the result of obtaining local licenses to operate online gaming in Romania, Portugal and the Czech Republic (Romania and the Czech Republic had previously operated under the Malta license and the Corporation had previously ceased operations in Portugal), the introduction of online casino and sportsbook in Denmark and the launch of online sportsbook in the middle of the second quarter of 2016.
+The significant increase in France was due to the launch of online sportsbook in the latter half of the second quarter of 2016; the Corporation does not currently offer online casino in France.

-Other B2C
+Other Gaming

-Other B2C revenue was relatively flat during the six months ended June 30, 2017 as compared to the prior year period.
+Other Gaming revenue was relatively flat as a proportion of total revenue during the nine months ended September 30, 2017 as compared to the prior year period.